-You can also rent out a variety of accessories: sun shade, rear basket, cup holder, and a cane/crutch holder.
-As well as the motorised scooters, they also rent out oxygen tanks, manual wheelchairs, and strollers (pushchairs).
+You can also rent out a variety of accessories: sunshade, rear basket, cup holder, and a cane/crutch holder.
+As well as the motorized scooters, they also rent out oxygen tanks, manual wheelchairs, and strollers (pushchairs).

 Using a Mobility Scooter at Walt Disney World

 At the parks, you will want to go as slowly as possible.
 Not only so that you can take all the sights in, but because of the crowds around you.
 In my experience, people are oblivious to an ECV; kids will dart in front of you, or people will walk across your path, or abruptly stop in front of you.
 If you are a car driver, then it will come naturally to you to be mindful of everything around you, as you would be when driving a car.
 But if you’re not a car driver, this may be a little difficult at first, but you should be aware of the crowds.
 At busy times, I would have my son walking just in front, and my husband to my side, just to make sure I didn’t have anyone suddenly move in front.

 Your scooter will be given to you with a full battery charge.
 Buena Vista Rentals will guarantee no more than 6 hours of battery life for a day at the parks.
 There is a possibility for longer use, but it is always a good idea to bring the battery charger with you.
 There is a battery level on the dash which goes from green through orange to red, so it is easy to keep an eye on it.
 If you are stopping for any length of time, then switch the ECV off.
 There are electricity outlets around Walt Disney World, often in Quick Service Dining locations.
 Make sure you don’t block walkways when you are re-charging.
 When you get back to your resort for the night, give the battery a full charge ready for the next day.